New Patients (202) 851-7554

 Impacted Wisdom Teeth

 In most cases, impacted wisdom teeth will need to be extracted.
-Impacted wisdom teeth are at a higher risk of causing infection, tooth pain, or severe tooth damage to neighboring teeth.
+They are at a higher risk of causing infection, tooth pain, or severe tooth damage to neighboring teeth.

 Overcrowding

 Overcrowding of the teeth can lead to complex bite disorders, crooked teeth, increased risk of tooth decay, excessive wear on the enamel, and jaw pain.
-Removing overcrowded teeth can help alleviate painful or uncomfortable symptoms as well as improve your oral health.
+Removing overcrowded teeth can help alleviate painful or uncomfortable symptoms and improve oral health.

 The Tooth Extraction Process